 - Employee Reimbursement - Many companies and businesses offer tuition reimbursement for their employees enrolled in college educational programs.
 Prospective students should contact the personnel offices at their places of employment for information about tuition reimbursement.
 Anticipated benefits must be reported on the Payment Agreement form.

 - Private/Alternative Loans - A private student loan (also known as an alternative loan) is available to students to cover the cost of their program after all federal and state assistance is exhausted.
 Application is made directly with the lender of your choice.
 It is important to understand all of the terms associated with a loan before you choose one.
 Information regarding available loan options can be found here or at www.finaid.org/loans.

 IMPORTANT NOTE: Your financial aid eligibility may be impacted by your age and independency status.
 If you are under the age of 25, you may be considered a dependent of your parents for Federal financial aid purposes.
 Dependent students are required to provide certain parental information on the FAFSA, including income, which will be used to determine your financial aid eligibility and may result in reduced levels of aid.
 New York State also has separate guidelines for independence.

 Roberts Wesleyan College reserves the right to reduce a student's Roberts funded financial aid (including merit aid) if the total of the student's grants and scholarship from all sources, including military, meets or exceeds the cost of tuition except where specifically addressed by regulation.

-For questions concerning federal and state financial aid, contact the Office of Financial Aid:
+For questions concerning federal and state financial aid, contact the Office of Student Financial Services: